Suicide Prevention in Community - It’s all about connection

 Training is a key element in saving lives.
 Being able to identify and intervene when people are having thoughts of suicide is a skill for life.
-The programs listed below are subsided by the Lismore Suicide Prevention Collaborative with support from Lifeline for anyone living, working or studying in the Lismore LGA.
+The Skills For Life programs listed below are subsided by the Lismore Suicide Prevention Collaborative with support from Lifeline as part of the Healthy North Coast initiative.

 - START: suicide awareness, 60-90 minutes online – nil cost

 - Question, Persuade, Refer (QPR): suicide awareness, 60-90 minutes online - nil cost

 - Mind Your Mates: 45 min f2f presentation - nil cost